-Provenance research, or the history of ownership of a work of art, is a regular part of museum practice.
+Research on the provenance, or history of ownership of a work of art, is a regular part of museum practice.
 The goal of provenance research is to trace the history of an artwork through its owners and locations, from the moment of its creation until today.
-The Nelson-Atkins Museum of Art conducts regular, ongoing provenance research on the artwork in its collection.
+The Nelson-Atkins Museum of Art conducts regular, ongoing provenance research on the artwork in its collection and adds the results of this research to its online collection database, which includes a searchable Provenance field.

 Nazi-Era Provenance Research